A history of East-the-Water (part 1)

 Signs of Ice Age glaciation are found nearby in the form of till deposits (ancient moraine) and glacial erratics (exotic pebbles and boulders transported by the ice).
 Extensive glaciation caused lower sea-levels than today, allowing forests to grow in what is now Bideford Bay.
 In warmer interglacial periods, when the ice retreated, sea levels were higher than at present, leaving a prominent wave-cut platform in the cliffs at Westward Ho! (for which related features should be traceable on the hills beside the Torridge).
 Throughout the recent past, as a rebound effect from the last glaciation, North Devon has been slowly sinking by about 1mm a year.
 The result is the creation of sea-flooded river valleys, known as rias, of which the Torridge at Bideford is an example.

 Whilst there is little evidence for early human occupation in East-the-Water, there was a hilltop enclosure at Eastridge.
 Implements, including a fine Neolithic greenstone axe-head, were found during the construction of the Torridge Bridge.
 Flint artefacts have also been recovered from Ayres Close, together with scattered implements along the Industrial Link Road.
 The presence of a Neolithic midden at nearby Westward Ho! is well documented.
-There is also evidence, in the form of earthworks, of Iron-age settlement in the area (notably Kenwith Castle).

 The turbulent stream

 It was the river that defined the location of East-the-Water.
 The Celts named it Torridge, meaning ‘turbulent stream,’ and, as it rises on the western moors, heavy rainfall can certainly make it live up to its Celtic name.
-But it is not rain alone that accounts for the strong currents in the Torridge estuary, for it experiences some of Britain’s larger tides.
+But it is not rain alone that accounts for the strong currents in the Torridge estuary, for it also experiences some of Britain’s larger tides.

 At Bideford a deeper water channel winds across the sea-flooded valley, providing a navigable artery for larger vessels.
 Where this channel touches the shore it provides ideal locations for quays, but the Torridge is a fickle river and from time to time the channel has shifted, carrying with it the fortunes of Bideford’s merchants.

-Early travellers were attracted to good crossing points, and at Bideford the sandy bottom of the Torridge was (according to an 18th C. report) firm enough to enabled carts and wagons to cross with ease.
+Early travellers were attracted to good crossing places, and at Bideford the sandy bottom of the Torridge was (according to an 18th C. report) firm enough to enabled carts and wagons to cross with ease.
 The catch was that, due to the high tidal range, a crossing was only possible once the water ebbed sufficiently.
 Travellers must frequently have had to wait to cross, and where travellers halted, settlements grew up to service their needs.

 Speede’s map of 1610 shows another crossing, the map is far from precise, but it would have run from somewhere near Westleigh (possibly by Westleigh Hard) to a point on the Northam shore (possibly near Windmill Lane or a point below Bidna House).
 This would have been on the direct route from Barnstaple to the ancient settlement of Northam (which was once a more significant place than Bideford).
 If Speede was not mistaken, then this may have been a near-defunct crossing, for later maps omit it.
 The inexorable sinking of the Torridge valley (by possibly a meter since 1066) was bound to shift favoured crossing places upstream over time and render downstream fords unusable.